davidfic/VPN-media-stack/README.md

 Reverse proxy to tie it all together and allow for easy access via simple DNS names.
 Also allows access to the containers using the vpn network

+## VPN Info

+I went with PIA for this.
+You can substitue other VPN system fairly easily.
+Copy the auth.conf.example file to auth.conf and replace the values with your actual PIA credentials

 ## Additional Info